alanforr/4clj/README.md

 # 4clj

 This repo contains a file with all of my completed 4Clojure solutions.
-I have solved all the exercises except 140, 195 and any exercises introduced after 195.
+I have solved all the exercises available on 27 January 2016.